English whisky’s field of dreams

 “We wanted to delve into the symbiosis in the fields, where plants fully depend on the soil, and are an essential part of the ecosystem underneath – the fungi and insects, which allow natural cycles of organic and inorganic matter to re-establish the soil fertility and also help the plant roots to absolve wider nutrients,” explains Chico Rosa.
 “All this brought us to the concept of ‘above and below’ being the centrepiece in our label and essentially being the golden ticket to a healthier world where farming is part of nature and not just a human activity.”

 Fielden do not wish to hide their whisky behind heavy smoky flavours, but allow the grains to shine through and be the star of the show.
-They have chosen quality over quantity, experimentation over the well-trodden path of mass-produced genetically-modified barley.
+They have chosen quality over quantity, experimentation over the well-trodden path of mass-produced genetically-modified grain.
 It’s a brave and bold vision.

 Once harvested, these strong straw legs will be churned into the ground atop an understory of white clover – a natural fertiliser that relieves soil compaction, releases calcium and fixes nitrogen in the earth.
 Of course Fielden grains are organic with no pesticides or chemicals used anywhere on their fields, but the key here is regeneration.
 These crops are actively restoring and maintaining the health of the water, the soil, and the wildlife living among it.